Water Quality FAQ

 No. Independent agencies such as the Federal Trade Commission and Consumers Union (publisher of Consumer Reports) have determined home water treatment devices are not necessary for health reasons as long as the water supplier meets state and federal requirements.
 Rest assured CUD maintains compliance with regulated drinking water standards.

-Yes, CUD began adding fluoride to its water supply to reduce tooth decay in children at the rate of approximately 1 part per million.
+Yes, CUD began adding fluoride to its water supply to reduce tooth decay in children at the rate of approximately .7 parts per million.
 This amount is recommended by the American Dental Association for maximum dental protection.

 If your water appears discolored when you turn it on, there are several causes.
 It is possible that sediments from the main line were stirred up by some pressure or flow event in the system or it could come from older galvanized iron pipe in your home plumbing system.
 Please run your faucet for a few minutes to see if it will clear, it usually takes a few minutes for fresh water from CUD’s water main to reach your faucet.
 If it doesn’t clear or the problem is reccurring, please call CUD to investigate.